krypto5863/i18nex.ZipBsonLoader/README.md

 # ghorsington's comment

  The way i18nEx handles translation loaders right now is that your custom one will replace the default loader.
-So basically right now not providing texture loading means textures won't be replaced